100-m/nx.digital/doc/project_life_cycle.md

 ## Overview
 The implementation of the project starts with a meeting that will present the tools used (Trello / Slack) and will identify the main fund profiles.

+Trello must be linked to the support channel.

 ## Definition of done

   * The customer can access slack and Trello